 Area of Law: Intellectual Property

-Before you spend time and money filing an application for a trademark, there are two things that you may want to do.
-First, you may want to make sure that you are either using or will be using the trademark in Canada.
-Second, you can decide to conduct a preliminary search to see what other trademarks exist.
+Before you spend time and money filing an application for a trademark, it is very important that you conduct a preliminary search to see what other trademarks exist.

 How to conduct a search

 Conducting a search is a very complicated and technical process, and conducting an accurate and thorough search can be very difficult.
 You should consider hiring a trademark agent to do a search for you.
-Although you can conduct a search yourself on the CIPO website, a trademark agent has the expertise needed to compare your mark to other trademarks and determine whether your mark can be registered.
+You can conduct a search of trademarks yourself using the Canadian trademarks database, or the Goods and Services Manual for acceptable goods and services terms in Canada, both on the Canadian Intellectual Property Office (CIPO) website.
+However, a trademark agent has the expertise needed to compare your mark to other trademarks and determine whether your mark can be registered.

 For more information about trademarks, refer to the Canadian Intellectual Property Office.